saljoudi/KSA-Covid19-/README.md

  **Active Cases' Growth Factor**

- *The below chart shows by how much there a increase or decrease in the number of active cases over time.*
+ *The below chart shows by how much there is an increase or decrease in the number of active cases over time.*

   ![](Images/Active_Growth_Factor.jpg)